phil-hachey/aws-mfa-tool/README.md

+# UNMAINTAINED

+I've since started using [aws-mfa](https://github.com/broamski/aws-mfa), which essentially accomplishes the same thing but better.

 # AWS MFA tool

 This is a simple CLI tool to write temporary credentials to `~/.aws.credentials` so they could be used as normal credentials.
 This need arose as a work around to Terraform's lack of MFA support when assuming roles (https://github.com/terraform-providers/terraform-provider-aws/issues/2420).